 Sole custody is when one parent is granted 100% custody either legally, physically or both.
-Judges rarely grant sole legal custody, and if so, only when one parent has been shown to be seriously unfit.
+Judges rarely grant sole legal custody, and if so, only when one parent has been shown to be seriously unfit or has been absent in the child’s life.
 It is common for one parent to have sole physical custody, and the other parent has designated visitation.

 What does visitation mean?

 Visitation is time that the non-custodial parent has with the child.
 In recent years, the term visitation has become less popular, as some feels it implies a lesser relationship with the child, and some now use the term parenting time instead.
 Parents are entitled to work out their own visitation arrangements, but more often it is advisable to have visitation decided by the courts, in order to protect your rights.

 Contact A WV Custody Lawyer For Your Case

 If you are facing a child custody case in Morgantown, WV or in the North-Central WV area and have questions about your custody issues and getting a parenting plan that can work for you, call us today for your free consultation at (304) 381-2166 or visit our child custody legal services page for more information.